-The weather first of all!
-I didn’t really know what to expect, I mean I’ve seen Notting Hill, so my vision of London was British movies, Notting Hill, Love Actually so yeah very romantic.
+The weather, first of all!
+I didn’t really know what to expect, I mean I’ve seen Notting Hill, so my vision of London was British movies… Notting Hill, Love Actually… so yeah, very romantic.
 When I first got here I think the main thing was the culture shock, especially with so many mix of ethnicities.
 Australia’s very white, like on TV watching Eastenders I was like, oh my god!
-On Australian TV it’s just blonde hair blue eyed people and even the mannequins when I went into a store, so it was just like wow not in Kansas anymore darling!
+On Australian TV it’s just blonde hair blue eyed people and even the mannequins when I went into a store, so it was just like wow, not in Kansas anymore, darling!
 I think especially just like the sunshine and the spaciousness.
-It’s very active in Australia because of the weather, and here it sort of gets a bit claustrophobic at times and a bit suffocating, but especially here there’s the thrive for arts and musical theatre and music, you can go somewhere at 2am and find amazing drag artists just performing her life out on stage, you never get that in Sydney.
+It’s very active in Australia because of the weather, and here it sort of gets a bit claustrophobic at times and a bit suffocating, but especially here there’s the thrive for arts and musical theatre and music.
+You can go somewhere at 2am and find amazing drag artists just performing her life out on stage, you never get that in Sydney.

 What have you been up to since The X Factor?

-Would you like to do any more theatre work?
+Would you like to collaborate with anyone?

 If you hadn’t gone into music, what do you think you would be doing?

 I have no idea.
 I sort of dabbled in everything when I was younger, so I don’t know.
 I love being by the ocean, sometimes I feel like if I wasn’t on stage I’d be a scuba diving instructor, just by the beach and by the dolphins.
-Or a tennis player, I’m really good at tennis, let me tell you I used to play some, I just recently picked up the racket again because I just needed to destress and it’s my meditation tennis, I love it.
+Or a tennis player, I’m really good at tennis, let me tell you!
+I used to play some, I just recently picked up the racket again because I just needed to destress and it’s my meditation, I love it.

 What would be your ideal evening out?

 Oh depends who with, all my besties, all my girlfriends.
 It’s actually so funny how you say that because I haven’t seen some of my friends for like five years and they’re actually here, I’m seeing them tonight.
-We’re going out to a bar, have a little drinkie and just chat.
+We’re going out to a bar to have a little drinkie and just chat.
 It really depends, I like to watch a bit of theatre, maybe go for some food, have a couple of espresso martinis, get a bit wild, I love to just dance at a club really, it’s fun.

 Do you have a stylist when you are performing or do you choose all your own outfits?

-Have you ever considered launching a clothing or make-up range?
+Have you ever considered launching a clothing or makeup range?

 What are your plans for the next year?

-I’m not sure to be honest, which is a lovely thing.
+I’m not sure, to be honest, which is a lovely thing.
 I think the focus is Monday night’s EP launch and from then on see how it goes.
 It will be my own music but I definitely still want to be in London.
 I want to go back to Australia just to remove myself a bit and just have a bit of a breather.
 Now I have my own music, I can do what I want with it, go wherever and just sing.